 The M.A. program in English at SJSU is a 30 semester-unit research program.
-At least 24 of these units must be graduate level (i.e., 200-numbered) courses; ENGL 201 (Materials and Methods of Literary Research, 4 units) and ENGL 297 (Comprehensive Exam Prep, 2 units) are required.
+At least 24 of these units must be graduate level (i.e., 200-numbered) courses; ENGL 201 (Materials and Methods of Literary Research, 4 units) and ENGL 297 (Comprehensive Exam Prep, 2 units) are required; note that both 201 and 297 are offered only in the fall semester.
 Up to 8 units of upper division undergraduate work may be applied to the M.A. program with advance approval by the graduate advisor.
-You can find the M.A. program learning outcomes here.

 Students must demonstrate reading proficiency in a foreign language by passing the departmental language examination.
 (This requirement is waived for students who have earned 2 semesters/3 quarters credit in an acceptable foreign language course.
 It is also waived for students whose first language is not English.)